Victoria Sex Tape: Former WWE Star Hit With New Round Of Explicit Photo, Video Leaks

 The WWE star was part of a leak that took place over the course of March, but now has more explicit video and images hitting the internet, the Daily Star noted.

 “Nude photos of the star were leaked earlier this year in massive dump of celebrity pictures,” the report noted.

 “But she is now a repeat victim after hackers flooded the internet with a new wave of images.”

 There have been some WWE stars hit multiple times by the hackers who obtained the nude images and video.
 Paige, who was one of the first ones hit in early March, saw several private photos released over the course of the coming weeks.
-There have been others targeted, including announcer Maria Kanellis, former WWE Divas champion Kaitlyn and former WWE star Melina.
+There have been others targeted, including announcer Maria Kanellis, former WWE Divas champion Kaitlyn, and former WWE star Melina.

 #WWE Divas #CharlotteFlair, Victoria Latest Victims of #Leaked Photos | https://t.co/fMbz7QbPh4 #Security #Privacy #iCloud pic.twitter.com/x3bYoXosW1